metosin/muuntaja/README.md

 * `:muuntaja.core/format`, format name that was used to decode the request body, e.g. `application/json`.
 If the key is already present in the request map, muuntaja middleware/interceptor will skip the decoding process.
-* `:muuntaja.core/accept`, client-negotiated format name for the response, e.g. `application/json`.
-Will
-   be used later in the response pipeline.
+* `:muuntaja.core/request`, client-negotiated request format and charset as `muuntaja.core/FormatAndCharset` record.
+Will be used in the response pipeline.
-* `:muuntaja.core/accept-charset`, client-negotiated charset for the response, e.g. `utf-8`.
-Will
-   be used later in the response pipeline.
+* `:muuntaja.core/response`, client-negotiated response format and charset as `muuntaja.core/FormatAndCharset` record.
+Will be used in the response pipeline.
 * `:body-params` decoded body is here.

 ### Response